-In the Our performance in detail (Statement of Services Provision) section of this report we outline each activity area, including an overview of the highlights, challenges, performance information and what the activities cost.
+In the 'Our performance in detail' section of this report we outline each activity area, including an overview of the highlights, challenges, performance information and what the activities cost.
 This 2019/20 Annual Report is a report against year two of Our 10-Year Plan 2018-2028.